treolabs/treopim/docs/en/user-guide/catalogs.md

 Please, note that only root categories should be linked to the catalogs, which means that all catalog products may have only those categories that are related to the selected category tree(s).

 You can also create new categories to be linked to the currently open catalog.
-To do this, click the `+` button on the `CATEGORIES` panel and fill in the required fields in the category creation pop-up that appears:
+To do this, click the `+` button on the `CATEGORIES` panel and enter the necessary data in the category creation pop-up that appears:

 ![Creating categories](../../_assets/catalogs/catalogs-create-category.jpg)